sorayapnblmNCL/PageRank/README.md

 ===================

 After having implemented both algorithms, I tried to improve my solutions with the aim to increase execution speed.
-I use time module to measure code execution times.
+I used the "time" module to measure code execution times.

 **load_graph function:**
 --------------------------------